mwherman2000/neo-persistableclasses/README.md

 ## What is NPC?

 * NEO Persistable Classes
-* Long name: NEO Persistable Class (NPC) Framework 2.0
+* Long name: NEO Persistable Class (NPC) Platform 2.0
 * Byline: An Efficient Object-Oriented Framework for C#.NEO Smart Contract Development

+The NPC-e-dApp platform includes a full suite of tools and libraries (code), frameworks, how-to documentation, and best practices for full-stack e-dApp development using .NET/C#, C#.NEO, and the NEO Blockchain.

+## What is NeoDraw?

+`NeoDraw` is multi-person shared whiteboard dApp that was built for the Microsoft-NEO dApp Competition #1 (closing date: March 10, 2018) to demonstrate and laucnh the NPC Platform 2.0.

+`NeoDraw` is advanced proof-of-concept distributed application (dApp) for the NEO Persistable Classes (NPC) Entity dApp (e-dApp) Platform running on the NEO Blockchain.

 ## What is NPCdApp 1.0?